AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 The image service only works for assets located under `/content/dam` and it won't work for images uploaded directly to the page and stored under a `cq:Page` object.
 Such assets will still be delivered with the Adaptive Image Servlet as a [fallback.](#fallback)

 ### Why does the service display a worse quality image or limits the size of images? {#quality}

 The web-optimized image service considers all image renditions that are 2048px and smaller and picks the largest of those as the base on which it will apply the requested settings (width, crop, format, quality, etc).

 The image service will never upscale images.
 These renditions therefore define the best size and quality that the image service will be able to deliver.
 Therefore make sure that your assets all have the 2048px zoom rendition, and if they don't, reprocess them.

-### The URL of my images still end with .JPG or .PNG, not .WEBP, and there's no SRCSET attribute nor PICTURE element either.
+### The URL of my images still end with .JPG or .PNG, not .WEBP, and there's no SRCSET attribute or PICTURE element.
 Is this really using optimized web formats? {#content-negotiation}

 To deliver WebP formats, the web-optimized image delivery service uses a technique called "content negotiation".
 This consists in returning a WebP file format, even when requesting a JPG or PNG file extension, but only when the browser making the request provided an `image/webp` HTTP accept header.
 Browsers supporting this technique can then provide this header, and older browsers will still get the JPG or PNG file format.